EsriPS/arcgis-assistant-feedback/website/docs/working-with-items.md

 :::caution

-Item copying is the newest capability of ArcGIS Assistant and is still actively being developed.
+Item copying is a newer capability of ArcGIS Assistant and is still actively being developed.
 Please use caution when using this feature.

 :::